Xyene/sphere2cube/README.md

   -h, --help            show this help message and exit -r RESOLUTION, --resolution RESOLUTION
-                        resolution for each cube face generated -t THREADS, --threads THREADS
-                        number of threads to use when rendering -p PATH, --path PATH  pattern to save rendered faces: default is "face_%n_%r", where %n is face number, and %r is resolution
+                        resolution for each cube face generated -R X Y Z, --rotation X Y Z rotation in degrees to apply before rendering cube faces, x y z format (z is up) -p PATH, --path PATH  pattern to save rendered faces: default is "face_%n_%r", where %n is face number, and %r is resolution
+  -o OUTPUT_DIR, --output-dir OUTPUT_DIR
+                        output directory for faces
   -f FORMAT, --format FORMAT
-                        format to use when saving faces, i.e. "PNG" or "TGA" -o OUTPUT_DIR, --output-dir OUTPUT_DIR
+                        format to use when saving faces, i.e. "PNG" or "TGA" -t THREADS, --threads THREADS
-                        output directory for faces
-  -R x y z, --rotation x y z
-                        rotation in degrees to apply before rendering cube faces, x y z format
+                        number of threads to use when rendering
 ```

 Output formats supported depend on the Blender installation, but will generally be TGA, IRIS, HAMX, FTYPE, JPEG, MOVIE, IRIZ, RAWTGA, AVIRAW, AVIJPEG, PNG, BMP, and FRAMESERVER.